faisalmemon/solve-it-now/docs/methodology.md

 - Narrows investigation scope efficiently

 ### **Professional Validation**
-This methodology is used in:
+This methodology has proven effective across industries:
 - **Manufacturing**: Quality control and defect analysis
 - **Technology**: System troubleshooting and debugging
-- **Healthcare**: Diagnostic procedures
+- **Healthcare**: Diagnostic procedures and medical analysis
-- **Aviation**: Incident investigation
+- **Aviation**: Incident investigation and safety analysis
-- **Scientific Research**: Hypothesis testing
+- **Scientific Research**: Hypothesis testing and experimental design
+- **Engineering**: Root cause analysis and system optimization

+The structured approach works independently of any AI assistance, providing reliable results through systematic thinking.

-## AI-Enhanced Analysis
+## AI-Enhanced Analysis (Optional)

+While the systematic methodology provides value on its own, AI enhancement can accelerate and enrich your analysis:

 ### **Solution Generation**
 Once you complete the structured analysis, AI can:
-- Identify patterns in your data
+- Identify patterns in your collected data
-- Suggest potential root causes
+- Suggest potential root causes based on your IS/IS NOT analysis
-- Recommend solutions to validate
+- Recommend solutions to validate systematically
-- Provide alternative perspectives
+- Provide alternative perspectives on your structured findings

 ### **Diagnostic Questions**
 AI generates follow-up questions to:
-- Fill gaps in your analysis
+- Fill gaps in your systematic analysis
-- Test hypotheses about causes
+- Test hypotheses about causes systematically
-- Guide further data collection
+- Guide further data collection within the framework
-- Validate or eliminate theories
+- Validate or eliminate theories through structured investigation

 ### **Iterative Refinement**
-The process becomes iterative:
+The AI-enhanced process follows the same systematic approach:
-1. Complete initial analysis
+1. Complete initial structured analysis
-2. Review AI suggestions
+2. Review AI suggestions against your systematic findings
-3. Answer diagnostic questions
+3. Answer diagnostic questions within the framework
-4. Refine problem understanding
+4. Refine problem understanding systematically
-5. Generate better solutions
+5. Generate better solutions through continued structured analysis

 ## Example Application: Donut Factory